-While you probably won’t be able to buy a vacation for your traveler friends this Christmas, you may be able to pick up one of these gifts under $25.
+While you probably won’t be able to buy a vacation for your traveler friends this holiday season, you may be able to pick up one of these cheap travel gifts, all under $25.
 Ranging from a packable day pack to a portable blender, these travel friendly gifts are sure to make you or your friends’ travels easier and more enjoyable.

 Get the Outlander Packable Day Pack here

 This is a lifesaver for those with long and thick hair.
 The Conair Folding Handle Hair Dryer has 2 heat and speed settings with a 5 foot power cord.
 One feature to appeal to travelers is that it is dual voltage, allowing you to use the hair dryer worldwide without any complications with foreign voltages.
 The dryer weighs around 1 pound and has a foldable handle making it easy to stow away.